gbearden/r_course_evans_school/README.md

 This is an introductory course that will avail R functionality in a way that is accessible to new R programmers.
 You will learn the fundamental skills required to prepare, analyze and report data in R.

 Course materials are prepared in order to offer a survey of selected R functionality.
-Students interested in R programming that is more sophisticated and/or specialized than what is taught in the workshop are encouraged to seek additional opportunities to apply their R programming skills.
+Students interested in R programming that is more sophisticated and/or specialized than what is taught in the course are encouraged to seek additional opportunities to apply their R programming skills.

 This is an applied course that focuses on successful execution of code.
 While students should consider theory, style, and efficiency of R programming, getting the job done right will be the first priority.